cmackay/google-analytics-plugin/prefix.md

 ```

 The send & set functions provide maximum flexibility and allow you to utilize all of the Google Analytics collection calls.
-Some helper function are also provided to support some of the more common analytic functions.
+Some helper functions are also provided to support some of the more common analytic functions.

 For more information about measurement protocol refer to the following page: